AnnaWilliford/SWC_Fall2019_test/Lesson2_IntroToR.md

 #### Please make sure your directory structure is setup as described [here](https://github.com/uta-carpentries/SoftwareCarpentryWorkshops_general/blob/master/Data_DirectoryStructure_Setup.md)

-Before we start talking about R, let's copy `Data` folder from `SCW` to `Lesson2_IntroToR` and take a look at `gapminder.txt` in Excel.
+Before we start talking about R, let's copy `gapminder.txt` file from `SCW/Data/` to `Lesson2_IntroToR` and take a look at our dataset in Excel.
 This dataset contains information about life expectancy, population sizes and gdp per capita in different countries for different years.
 Let's see how we can use R to analyze this dataset.

 ### Learning objectives